10 things to know about Alighiero Boetti

 Arte Povera movement in the late 1960s.
 Its artists rejected

 the marble sculptures and oil paintings of their grand

-Italian forebears for work in everyday or organic materials
+Italian forebears to work in everyday or organic materials

 Boetti’s early works such as Mazzo di tubi, Collina — a